1601-mma2013/One_Call/README.md

 People who own a handphone and require help in case of emergencies

 2.Users Behaviour
-* Users prefer a fast and simple application.
+*Users prefer a fast and simple application.
-* Users want to be able to contact close friends or families during emergencies.
+*Users want to be able to contact close friends or families during emergencies.
-* Users prefer an application with simple interface.
+*Users prefer an application with simple interface.

 3.Existence of this application
-* Users are able to contact/seek help from the nearest emergency stations or close friends and families.
+*Users are able to contact/seek help from the nearest emergency stations or close friends and families.

 4. How is this different from the rest
-* Simple easy to use interface.
+*Simple easy to use interface.
-* A customized service specifically for Malaysia.
+*A customized service specifically for Malaysia.
-* Up-to-date accurate information of emergency stations in Malaysia.
+*Up-to-date accurate information of emergency stations in Malaysia.

 5.Goal
-*To minimize the time taken for users to get the contact number and location when they are in emergency.
+*To minimize the time taken for users to seek help/contact the nearest emergency stations or close friends and families when in need in the shortest time.

-6.Platform to be presented
+6.Platform
-*Gadget(mobile,tablet)
+*Mobile application

-7.What will trigger users think of this application :
+7.What will trigger users to think of this application :
 *Emergency application

 ####Branding Strategy

 1.Brand Vision
-*Users in Malaysia will able to get the direct information of the nearest contact and location based on emergency button.
+*Users in Malaysia will able to seek help/contact the nearest emergency stations or close friends and families in the shortest time.

 2.Brand Values
-*A customized service specifically for Malaysia country.
+*Users can seek help from the nearest emergency stations or close friends and families with just one button tap.

 3.Collaboration
 *Goverment